ftCommunity/tx-pi/README.md

 You'll need:

-  - a Raspberry Pi 2 or 3
+  - a Raspberry Pi B+, 2 or 3
   - a Waveshare 3.2" LCD touchscreen (either V3 or V4)
   - a micro SD card with at least 8GB space